What is Glaucoma?

 Glaucoma is actually a group of eye diseases that cause damage to the optic nerve.
 The exact cause of the damage is unknown, but popular theories include elevated intraocular pressure and inadequate blood supply to the nerve.

 Risk Factors for Glaucoma

-While anyone can develop glaucoma, studies have shown that there are certain groups of people who are more susceptible.
+Anyone can develop glaucoma.
+However, studies have shown that there are certain people who at a higher risk.

-- Age – Anyone over 60 is most at risk, with risk increasing slightly with every year of age
+- Age – Anyone over 60 is most at risk, and this risk increases every year as you age.

-- Corticosteroid Use – Long-term use of steroid drops/creams and inhaled or systemic steroids (prednisone, hydrocortisone, etc)
+- Corticosteroid Use – Long term use of steroid drops/creams and inhaled or systemic steroids (prednisone, hydrocortisone, etc) increase your risk.

 - Family History of Glaucoma